AbdulmumeenAbi6/DSN2023BootcampQualificationProject/README.md

     <img width="900" src=img/evaluation.png alt="evaluation">
 </p>

+From the plot, we can see that the predicted prices generally follow the trend of the true prices, but there are some discrepancies.
+For example, there are some houses that were predicted to be sold for a higher price than their true price.
+Conversely, there are some cars that were predicted to be sold for a lower price than their true price.
+Overall, the plot suggests that the machine learning model is performing reasonably well, but there is still room for improvement

 ### How to run the codes

 ### Step 1: Donwload Model Notebook and upload to google colab